CarolGo/Final-project/README.md

 ### Hypothesis before running the simulation:
 Image that we have know the risk preference of users.
 Based on their preference, we take multiple data including stocks data(provided by yahoo finance),stocks code, time period(start date and end date)and trading frequency into account.
-According those data, this system will return a portfolio with specific weight of stocks and trading frequency.
+According to those data, this program will return a portfolio with specific weight of stocks and trading frequency.
 Financial models called investor's utility function and modern portfolio theory are applied to this system to help the system decide that.
 - We use the following configuration for simulation:
-1. A given set of particular stocks:(stock code)
+1. A given set of particular stocks.
-1. historical prices form YHOO stock
+1. historical prices from YAHOO FINANCE!
-1. trading frequency(days):
+1. trading frequency(days).

 - Hypothesis: